 3) The scene that took place in a Blockbuster Video store wouldn’t even be possible!

-The real kitchen has patterned tile countertops and a large hood over the island:
+The real kitchen has patterned tile countertops and a large hood over the island that you can see here.

 The kitchen was never really used much before Iris (Kate Winslet) moved in.